CroaBeast/CommandFramework/README.md

-# CommandFramework
+# Command Framework

-CommandFramework is a flexible and extensible command framework designed for Bukkit/Spigot and especially Paper forks.
+Command Framework is a flexible and extensible command framework designed for Bukkit/Spigot and especially Paper forks.
 It simplifies the process of creating, registering, and managing commands dynamically at runtime—a task that can be challenging due to inherent differences and limitations between Bukkit/Spigot and Paper.

 ---